Quantum tomography explains quantum mechanics: Quantum tomography

 {\em One can construct, in a controlled way, optical networks, also called multiports, from the basic building blocks such as beam splitters and mirrors, networks with interesting quantum properties.}

 Ulf Leonhardt, 2003 \cite[p.1213]{Leo.i} }

-In practice, sources, detectors, filters and instruments often have controls that modify their behavior.
+In practice, sources, detectors, filters, and instruments often have controls that modify their behavior.
 The controls can be modelled by parameters on which the states, quantum measures, and transmission operators depend.The dependence of these on the controls can also be elicited by quantum tomography, by performing these with different values of the controls.
 Doing this with a limited amount of observations and maximal accuracy involves nontrivial optimization techniques that are beyond the present exposition.

-We get composite sources by combining a source with one or more appended filters and regarding as its output the output of the last filter when the first filter is fed with the source.
+We get composite sources by combining a source with one or more appended filters, and regarding the output of the last filter as the output of the composite source when the first filter is fed with the source.
 Similarly, we get composite filters by combining several filters in series.
-We also get composite detectors by combining a detector with one or more prepended filters and measuring a beam entering the first filter by measuring the output of the last filter.
+We also get composite detectors by combining a detector with one or more prepended filters, and measuring a beam entering the first filter by measuring the output of the last filter.
 As in the optical case discussed in Subsection \ref{ss.pol}, this allows one to create an almost unlimited variety of sources and detectors.
 Their behavior can be predicted by applying repeatedly the transfromation rules discussed above.

 Combinations of controllable sources, filters including splitters, instruments, and detectors in a similar way as discussed in the optical case in Subsection \ref{ss.pol} allow one to design (within the experimentally realizable accuracy) complex quantum circuits with a prespecified input-output behavior.